| | Rabbi Saul J. Berman

 growth of the Synagogue's Women's Tefillah Group, and the

+creation of new outreach programs to the unaffiliated.
 In 1990, Rabbi Berman returned to academic life, as Associate

 Professor of Jewish Studies at Stern College, and as an